HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Start within your circles, and once you have an audience and leverage, you can really reach out to anybody and get a warm response.
 - If you want to increase the chances of larger accounts responding to your DMs: follow them and engage with their content for a few days before reaching out so they are familiar with your face and profile picture.
 ### Compliment
-- **Send them an inspired compliment**: find a ==_**specific**_ piece== of their content, work, or current projects that you are *truly* inspired by and tell them *how* it motivate/inspire you, or just simply ask them to further discuss on that topic, spark their engagement, create open loops.
+- **Send them an inspired compliment**: find a ==_**specific**_ piece== of their content, work, or current projects that you are *truly* inspired by (or related to) and tell them *how* it motivate/inspire you, or just simply ask them to further discuss on that topic, spark their engagement, create open loops.
-- People love praise, and per the principle of *reciprocity*, will feel obligated to repay this soft favor.
+- Again, this works because it leverages primal selfishness.
+People love praise, and per the principle of *reciprocity*, will feel obligated to repay this soft favor.
 ### Show interest
-- **Showing interest makes you interesting**: ask them about: their goals, what drives them, what are they pursuing.
+- **Showing interest makes you interesting**: ==be _**genuinely** curious_== about their goals, what drives them, what are they pursuing.
 - Pay attention to their profile, from which you can pick up more hints about their vocation.
 ### Lead with value
 - Please, ==don't go straight for a transaction when you haven't given anything ***first***.== Always start with building a mutual connection.